vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 - Do we want to automate the process of rewriting configurations that have missing output handlers, or is it adequate to just have a configuration validator?

-- Should the option for turning unhandled output enforcement into a hard error be written as a more generic switch to turn _all_ deprecations into errors?

-- Do we want to have a third value for `output.X.disposition` to allow for marking events as either permanently failed (ie rejected) vs temporarily failed (ie errored)?

 - What should be done with the existing discarded event metrics?
 Should they always be emitted, or only when the output isn't consumed by another component?
 Do we need another disposition marker to indicate discards are not to be counted as errors?